 We need people who know how to seek out new ideas to solve global problems.
 It’s the only way we will make the world a better place.
 So, are you on the side of progressive thinking, or do you see it as an enemy of your religious beliefs?
-Are you afraid to grow?
+Don’t be afraid to grow.

-If you aren’t challenging yourself to re-examine your paradigm and beliefs ― you won’t grow.
+If you don’t challenge yourself, you won’t grow.
+That being the case, you’ll need to become comfortable breaking down old ways of thinking.
+You do this by examining your paradigm and beliefs and eliminating harmful ones.
 When you stay the same, you are easier to control.
-If you want to take back control of your mind, you need to challenge the cultural narrative and question the national folklore.
+To take back control of your mind, you need to challenge the cultural narrative and question the national folklore.

 Here is a chart of religions by population (2).